 The Boundary Waters Canoe Area (BWCA) is an iconic slice of wilderness in the far reaches of northern Minnesota.
 Stretching over 1 million acres, this heavily forested landscape is speckled with gorgeous glacial lakes.
-In fact, nearly 20% of the BWCA’s total area is water, which makes it a paradise for lake lovers, but a challenge to monitor.
+Nearly 20% of the BWCA’s total area is water, which makes it a paradise for lake lovers, but a challenge to monitor.
 Luckily, the BWCA is the most heavily used wilderness in the country, so visitors can play an important role in the monitoring of these amazing lakes.

 Volunteer to collect water clarity data on your next BWCA trip